xkraty/xghost/README.md

 ## Installation
 If you wanna install it just download the [zip](https://github.com/xkraty/xghost/zipball/master) and upload it on your own hosting!
 Isn't it easy?

+## Setup (optional)

+In the main directory of your app you can edit the following params in bootstrap.php:
+- LOCALE: is the default language, current available in english (en) and italian(it) only
+- DATE_FORMAT: how to display dates ( eg: m/d/Y for US format )
+- date_default_timezone_set: check here your country [timezones](http://php.net/manual/en/timezones.php)

 ***
 ## Deploying on Heroku